waltonjones/purple_paper_authorea/4_m4_qPCR.md

-### Quantitative RT--PCR
+## Quantitative RT-PCR

-RNA was extracted from heads of 20 adult flies. cDNA was synthesized using the SuperScript III First-Strand Synthesis System (Invitrogen).
-Real Time PCR was performed using the Bio-Rad CFX96TM Real Time System (Bio-Rad, USA).
-Rp49 was used as standards.
-Primers (5' to 3') used were as follows:
+After extracting total RNA from the heads of 20 adult flies per sample using Trizol (Invitrogen, USA), we synthesized cDNAs using the SuperScript III First-Strand Synthesis System (Invitrogen, USA).
+We then performed qPCR amplification using the XXX premix (XX company, XXX) with a CFX96TM Real Time System (Bio-Rad, USA).
+We used Rp49 for normalization and quantified NPF expression using XXX software.
+The primers (5' to 3') were as follows: NPF (GATGCCTACAAGTTCCTGCAGG and GTGACGTTGCCATGGTCGT); Rp49 (ATGACCATCCGCCCAGCATA and GAGAACGCAGGCGACCGTTG).
-NPF-F: GATGCCTACAAGTTCCTGCAGG; NPF-R: GTGACGTTGCCATGGTCGT; Rp49-F: ATGACCATCCGCCCAGCATA; Rp49-R: GAGAACGCAGGCGACCGTTG.